 But first, you need to program all your home entertainment devices with the GE universal remote.
 If you don’t know how to do that, do not panic, we will explain how to get it done in this article.

 There are several ways of programming the remote and devices together.
 You can do it through the use of code or automatically.

-To program the home entertainment device and the GE universal remote together, follow these steps.
+Follow these steps to program the home entertainment device and the GE universal remote together.

 Grab the GE remote, flip it, remove the battery housing, insert batteries into it, and close the panel.

 Switch on the device you want to program with the GE universal remote.
 If you want to program your television with the remote, connect the television to a power source and turn it on.

 Point the remote directly towards the device you want to program with it.
 Ensure that the remote is close to the device to allow fast connectivity.